You are here

 Design: Think.
 Know.
 Do.

 During the design camp, you will embark on an exciting journey to explore the fundamentals of visual communication.
 Working in teams, you will redesign a nonprofit visual identity, including the logo, through a combination of research activities.
 You will learn how a variety of visual elements and methods, such as color, typeface, illustration and photography, convey an identity.
-You also will work with other students to understand the organization’s market, gather research on the identity, develop design criteria based on that research, develop alternative versions of a new identity, refine one version as the final design solution, and present a formal presentation of their design solution.
-Also, architecture, environmental design, landscape architecture, interior design and industrial design will be addressed during morning sessions to introduce the education, career paths and professional practices of other major design fields.
+You also will work with other students to understand the organization’s market, gather research on the identity, develop design criteria based on that research, develop alternative versions of a new identity, refine one version as the final design solution, and present a formal presentation of your design solution.
+Architecture, environmental design, landscape architecture, interior design and industrial design will also be addressed during morning sessions to introduce the education, career paths and professional practices of other major design fields

 Hands-on activities will give you an understanding of the three basic engineering fields: civil engineering, electrical/computer engineering, and mechanical engineering.
 Classroom and laboratory activities take place in the engineering laboratories on campus and will include hands-on activities related to engineering.
 As an example of activities, you might determine the aerodynamic loads on a wing, apply and use strain gauges on a test sample, perform tensile testing on metals, or use programmable logic controllers to control an automated system.
 Field trips will be taken to visit with practicing engineers to enhance your knowledge of engineering and encourage interaction with professional engineers.
 You will learn about engineering applications through field trips and meetings with other practicing mechanical, civil and electrical engineers.